Saturdays: starting at 3:30 PM or by appointments

 The priest acknowledges the confession and gives some instruction and penance.

-Accept the penance and make an act of contrition below or a statement of similar purpose.
+Accept the penance or ask for clarification, and make an act of contrition or a statement of similar purpose.

-- My God, I am sorry for my sins with all my heart, in choosing to do wrong and failing to do good, I have sinned against you, whom I should love above all things.
-I firmly intend with your grace to do penance and to avoid the near occasions of sin.
+My God, I am sorry for my sins with all my heart, in choosing to do wrong and failing to do good, I have sinned against you, whom I should love above all things.
+I firmly intend with your grace to do penance, to sin no more, and to avoid the near occasions of sin.
 Jesus Christ, who suffered and died for us, have mercy.

 The priest gives Absolution and sends the penitent go in peace living the good news of salvation giving thanks and praise to God.